- Sailors' Series

 Every piece in the Library has its own unique story to tell, and we invite you to look at a few of the thousands of materials and hear their tales through the Museum's From the Vault, a rotating digital exhibit featuring a different treasure from the Library.

-The papers of Paul Cuffe, 1759-1817, consist of rich materials spanning the period 1811-1828.
+The papers of Paul Cuffe, 1759-1817, Mss Collection #10 in the Museum's Archives, consist of rich materials spanning the period 1811-1828.
 Cuffe, one of the most influential African-Americans of his time, enjoyed a successful career as a merchant, whaleman, and sea captain.
 In addition to his mercantile accomplishments, Cuffe also joined the Society of Friends and established the first racially integrated school in the town of Westport, Massachusetts.
 Born the son of a freed slave in 1759, he was well aware of the poor social conditions African-Americans faced during the eighteenth and nineteenth centuries.
 This concern motivated his first voyage to Western Africa in 1811 to assess the British colony of Sierra Leone as a potential area for freed slaves to resettle.
 Cuffe returned to Sierra Leone five years later, bringing 38 African-Americans to the colony.